Luchador/GUD/tools/geditor/docs/OBJECT_PROPERTIES.md

   checkboxes.
 Checkbox 1 is bit `0x00000001`; checkbox 32 is `0x80000000`.
   These are flag positions, not door IDs.
 The player's collected keys contribute flags together, and a door requires every bit in its own required mask.
   Zero is valid but contributes no unlock flags.
-Door requirements will be exposed in the future door inspector.
+Edit the matching required flags by selecting a door.
 - **Single-ammo pickups (PROPDEF_MAGAZINE):** select the ammo type.
 Quantity is determined by `get_ammo_in_magazine`, with a solo multiplier where applicable;
   there is no authored quantity field in this record.